 From Teacher to Leader: How to Become a Childcare Director

-We’re answering all your burning questions about how to make your way into this ECE leadership position.
-Read on to discover what you’ll need to become a childcare director—and how you can position yourself to help make the move.
+We’re here to answer your questions about what can help you make your way into the ECE leadership position.
+Read on to discover what you’ll likely need to become a childcare director, and how you might best position yourself to make the move.

 What does a childcare director do?

-You probably have a director at your current ECE setting, but you may not know what exactly they do in this role.
-In short, a childcare director oversees their ECE program, whether it’s a small, independent preschool or one of many well-known childcare centers with numerous locations.
+You probably have a childcare center director in your current ECE setting, but you may not know exactly what they do.
+In short, childcare center directors oversee their ECE programs, whether they're small, independent preschools or well-known child care centers with numerous locations.

 How to become a childcare director: 6 ways to bolster your resume